wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/preemptive-troubleshooting.rst

 The nut is normally a relatively uncommon 1/4-28 thread: ensure this is correct if the nut is replaced.

-Because the metal is just molded into the case, every once in awhile you may break off the stud.
+Because the metal stud is just molded into the case, every once in awhile you may break off the stud.
+Don't stress, just replace the assembly.

+When subjected to multiple competition seasons, the Main Breaker is susceptible to fatigue damage from vibration and use, and can start opening under impact.
+Each time the thermal fuse function is triggered, it can become progressively easier to trip.
 Many veteran teams start each season with a fresh main breaker, and carry spares.

 Power Distribution Panel (PDP)
 ------------------------------